 Clarity is perhaps the most underrated yet powerful benefit of understanding what we can and cannot control.
 When we are clear about the scope of our influence, we can approach each situation with a focused and purposeful mindset.
 This clarity helps us prioritize our actions and avoid wasting time and energy on futile endeavors.

 Think about a typical day.
-We are bombarded with a constant stream of information, demands, and distractions.
+We are bombarded with constant information, demands, and distractions.
 It’s easy to get caught up in things that are irrelevant or beyond our control—how others perceive us, the success of projects that are out of our hands, or even societal pressures to conform.
-However, when we gain clarity about what is truly in our control, we can tune out the noise and focus on the actions that matter most.
+However, when we gain clarity about what is in our control, we can tune out the noise and focus on the actions that matter most.

 Daily Stoic Meditation: What Things Are Truly in My Control?